jasonjjl1999/simple-uncertainty-calculator/README.md

 # Simple Uncertainty Calculator

 ## uncertainty.py
-This is a python function for finding uncertainty propagation using SymPy.
+This is a Python function for finding uncertainty propagation using SymPy.
 The function takes the following inputs:

 uncertainty(var_list, val_list, err_list, f):